abraamsf/abraamsf/README.md

 ---

 ## 🌌 About Me
 Hello!
-My name is **Abrams Fariz Prawiroyudho**, a **5th semester Computer Science student** with a strong interest in building scalable, efficient, and impactful software solutions.
+My name is **Abrams Fariz**, a **5th semester Computer Science student** with a strong interest in building scalable, efficient, and impactful software solutions.

 I am currently focusing on **Cloud Computing** as my specialization, where I explore cloud-native technologies, deployment strategies, and distributed systems.
 Alongside my academic journey, I also have a growing passion for: